Japan–Pakistan relations: Pakistan's East Policy after the Cold War

-9/11
+War on Terror

 Prime Minister Yoshiro Mori visited Pakistan on 20–21 August 2000, which was a diplomatic breakthrough in Pakistan-Japan relations after the nuclear blast.
 The 9/11 events put additional security and economic pressure on Pakistan.
 The event helped converge Pakistan-Japan security linkages once again like the renewal of their cooperation during the Afghan war.
 Japan realized the importance of Pakistan to drive the Taliban out from Kabul when the International Conference on Reconstruction was held in Tokyo on 21–11 January 2002.

 President General Pervez Musharraf visited Japan on 12–15 March 2002.
 The visit was heavily loaded with the task related to combating terrorism in Afghanistan.
 Pakistan joined Japan's Operation Enduring Freedom – Maritime Interdiction Operation (OEF-MIO), aiming at combating terrorists in the Indian Ocean.
 Under the operation, Pakistan received fuel and fresh-water facility from Japanese vessels up to January 2010 besides the vessels of other 26 allied countries.
 The mission was scrapped as domestic differences rose high in Japan.

 Prime Minister Junichiro Koizumi visited Pakistan on 30 April-1 May 2005.
 On the economic side, a major breakthrough made with regard to the resumption of Japanese new yen loan assistance to Pakistan.
 In response to Koizumi's visit to Pakistan, Prime Minister Shoukat Aziz paid a visit to Japan on 8–11 August 2005.
 Therefore, Pakistan toed a complicated alliance with Japan from 1951 through to 2010 with many ups and downs and setbacks.

-Paradigm shift

-The Japanese so-called idea of the ‘arc of security and freedom’ floated in 2006 in cooperation with India and Australia, a leap forward to India in the shape of civil nuclear cooperation, and approving an India-specific concessions for the supply of nuclear plants and parts at the Nuclear Suppliers Group (NSG) in 2008, have sent negative messages to Islamabad about the growing Indo-Japanese axis in the region.
-These developments introduced a paradigm shift in Pakistan-Japan relations.
+2022 Pakistan floods

+After the 2022 Pakistan floods in September 2022, Japan provided US$ 7 million in emergency assistance and sent urgent humanitarian aid to Pakistan including tents and plastic sheets through Japan International Cooperation Agency (JICA).

+Illegal immigration

+In January 2024, 17 Pakistanis entered Japan posing as football players and subsequently disappeared, marking an early instance of using fake sports teams for illegal migration.
+In June 2025, a group of 22 Pakistanis attempting to enter Japan under similar pretenses were detained and deported from Osaka’s Kansai Airport after failing to prove their membership in a football team.
+The case represented the first known organized case of illegal migration from Pakistan to Japan involving forged documents from the Pakistan Football Federation.
+Migrants reportedly paid smugglers $15,000 each to obtain visas through the Japanese Embassy in Islamabad.
+Experts have noted that this method demonstrates increasing sophistication in human smuggling tactics as traditional European routes become more difficult to access.

+Tahir Naeem Malik, a professor at the National University of Modern Languages in Islamabad, stated that Japan has emerged as a new destination for illegal migration from Pakistan due to its "demand for human resources."

+Economic relations

+In 1949, Pakistan's exports to Japan increased to $14.9 million.